 Systematic Biodiversity Planning Category CBA ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives The proposed site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
 The proposed site is located on an area that would have contained Swartland Alluvium Fynbos, a Critically Endangered vegetation type.
 However, the proposed site has no natural vegetation cover (only kikuyu grass/ lawn) and is completely transformed from its natural condition due to past agricultural development activities on the property.
 The Swartland Alluvium Fynbos forms part of the Fynbos biome and covers an area of 47 000 ha of the Fynbos biome.
 According to SANBIBGIS, approximately 2% of the ecosystem is protected in the Waterval Nature Reserve, Winterhoek (mountain catchment area) with a further 7% is found in private reserves such as Elandskloof, Langerug and Wiesenhof Wildpark.
-Please refer to figures 4 - 6 and Appendix D. Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) The proposed site is not located within a Critical Biodiversity Area ("CBA") of Ecological Support Area ("ESA").
-The proposed site is located on an area that would have contained Swartland Alluvium Fynbos, a Critically Endangered vegetation type.
-However, the proposed site has no natural vegetation cover (only kikuyu grass/ lawn) and is completely transformed from its natural condition due to past agricultural development activities on the property.
-The Swartland Alluvium Fynbos forms part of the Fynbos biome and covers area area of 47 000 ha of the Fynbos biome.
-Original area of ecosystem 47 000 ha; remaining natural area of ecosystem (percent) 27%; proportion of ecosystem protected 2% of original area; and known number of species of species concern 57 Red Data plant species (EX, EW, CR, EN and VU excl VU D2) and 13 endemic plant species.
-According to SANBIBGIS, approximately 2% of the ecosystem is protected in the Waterval Nature Reserve, Winterhoek (mountain catchment area) with a ed on an area that tically Endangered al vegetation cover d from its natural in the property.
-The property and the property are and covers an asystem 47 000 ha; pertion of ecosystem species of special excl VU D2) and 13 and is protected in the
+Please refer to figures 5 - 9 and Appendix D. Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) Ecological Suppor would have conto vegetation type.
+In (only kikuyu grass condition due to put the Swartland Alluarea of 47 000 had be remaining natural protected 2% of concern 57 Red Down and the concern some con t Area ("ESA").
+The pained Swartland Allifowever, the proposion of the Fynbos forms part the Fynbos biomediarea of ecosystem (original area; and ata plant species (EXECTES).
+BIBGIS, approximately Reserve, Winterhoeld in private reserve. n a Critical Biodiversion of a Critical Biodiversion of the Fynbos, a Critical site has no nature mpletely transformed place of the Fynbos biodical of the Fynbo ed on an area that tically Endangered al vegetation cover d from its natural in the property.
+The and covers an asystem 47 000 ha; ortion of ecosystem species of special excl VU D2) and 13 in is protected in the ment area) with a pof, Langerug and

-Figure 4: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
-The proposed site (red cross) is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
+Figure 6: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
+The proposed site (red dot) is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
 The site is completely transformed from its natural condition due to past development activities on the property.

-Figure 5: Ecosystems Threat Status Map - The site (red dot) is located within a Critically Endangered Ecosystem.
+Figure 7: Ecosystems Threat Status Map - The site (red dot) is located within a Critically Endangered Ecosystem.